 The Key Issues Paper of the Mobility and Climate Concept, which was adopted by the Council of Ministers in Stuttgart on 8 November 2022, represents an important milestone.

 This sets out the most important measures for the transport sector to effectively implement the requirements of the Baden-Württemberg Climate Protection Act (BW CPA).
 The coalition agreement for Baden-Württemberg gave the mandate to develop this concept.
-The measures only represent a selection.
-The State’s Public Transport Strategy, for instance, already comprises 135 measures.
+The measures only represent an aggregated selection of actions.
+The State’s Local Public Transport Strategy for 2030, for instance, already comprises 135 measures.

 The Key Issues Paper (PDF) outlines six main areas of activity in line with the five transport sector transformation goals for Baden-Württemberg: